5 Types of Bar Charts (With Examples & When to Use Each)

 - Great for A/B comparisons, year-over-year data, and product comparisons

-Choose the right chart type for your data and presentation needs.
+Use this comparison to choose the right bar chart type for your data and presentation needs.

 - Using too many categories (10+) in a vertical bar chart — consider horizontal bars instead